-Eligible patients were 18 years of age and had a confirmed diagnosis of MBC or mCRPC which was evaluable by radiologic testing either per Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1 for MBC and mCRPC, and/or Prostate Cancer Clinical Trials Working Group 2 (PCWG2) guidelines for bone for mCRPC patients.
-Patients enrolled had experienced tumor progression on, or treatment intolerance to, 1 prior therapy for their cancer and had declined or were ineligible for standard treatment.
-Patients had to have adequate hematopoietic, hepatic, and renal function at baseline, and a performance status of 2 on the Eastern Cooperative Oncology Group (ECOG) scale.
+Eligible patients were ≥ 18 years of age and had a confirmed diagnosis of MBC or mCRPC, which was evaluable by radiologic testing either per Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1 for MBC and mCRPC, and/or Prostate Cancer Clinical Trials Working Group 2 (PCWG2) guidelines for bone for patients with mCRPC.
+Patients enrolled had experienced tumor progression on, or treatment intolerance to, ≥ 1 prior therapy for their cancer and had declined or were ineligible for standard treatment.
+Patients had to have adequate hematopoietic, hepatic, and renal function at baseline, and a performance status of ≤ 2 on the Eastern Cooperative Oncology Group (ECOG) scale.
 Patients with MBC could continue palliative hormone or trastuzumab therapy if hormone receptor-positive or HER2-positive, respectively.
-Patients with mCRPC were to continue ongoing androgen deprivation therapy (gonadotropin-releasing hormone agonist or antagonist) with castrate levels of serum testosterone <50 ng/dL determined within four weeks prior to starting treatment, and meet 1 criteria for progressive metastatic disease per PCWG2 guidelines at the time of study entry (18).
+Patients with mCRPC were to continue ongoing androgen deprivation therapy

+(gonadotropin-releasing hormone agonist or antagonist) with castrate levels of serum testosterone <50 ng/dL determined within 4 weeks prior to starting treatment, and meet ≥ 1 criteria for progressive metastatic disease per PCWG2 guidelines at the time of study entry (18).
 Patients were excluded if they had symptomatic central nervous system malignancy or metastasis, active cardiac or other major illness, pregnancy, serologic markers of active hepatitis B or C infection, or had received prior treatment with agents targeting CSF-1 or CSF-1R.

-Study Design
+Study design

-This multicenter, open-label, nonrandomized, Phase 1 study (NCT02265536) of intravenous LY3022855 was conducted at two centers: Memorial Sloan Kettering Cancer Center (MBC and mCRPC cohorts) and Cedars Sinai Medical Center (MBC cohorts).
-The study was performed in compliance with Declaration of Helsinki, good clinical practice (GCP) and International Conference on Harmonisation (ICH) guidelines and approved by the Institutional Review Board at the respective institutions.
+This multicenter, open-label, nonrandomized, phase I study (NCT02265536) of intravenous LY3022855 was conducted at two centers: Memorial Sloan Kettering Cancer Center (MBC and mCRPC cohorts) and Cedars Sinai Medical Center (MBC cohorts).
+The study was performed in compliance with Declaration of Helsinki, good clinical practice (GCP), and International Conference on Harmonisation (ICH) guidelines and approved by the Institutional Review Board at the respective institutions.
 All patients included in the study signed the informed consent prior to joining the study.
 The study was designed with the primary objective of exploring the immunomodulatory activity of single-agent LY3022855 by assessing the changes from baseline over time of immune cells, cytokines, and biomarkers.
-Secondary objectives included assessing antitumor activity, measuring the pharmacokinetic (PK) serum concentrations of LY3022855, and evaluating the safety and toxicity profile of LY3022855.
+Secondary objectives included assessing antitumor activity, measuring the pharmacokinetic serum concentrations of LY3022855, and evaluating the safety and toxicity profile of LY3022855.
 Exploratory objectives were to evaluate pharmacodynamic effects of LY3022855 on tissue biomarkers using flash-frozen tumor biopsies and to assess antitumor activity in bone per PCWG2 criteria (18).

-Patients with MBC or mCRPC received LY3022855 in 6-week cycles in one of four dosage cohorts: Cohort A, 1.25 mg/kg every two weeks (Q2W); Cohort B, 1 mg/kg on Weeks 1, 2, 4, and 5 (WK1245); Cohort C, 100 mg weekly (QW); and Cohort D,100 mg Q2W.
-LY3022855 was evaluated for safety and to establish a maximum tolerated dose in an all solid tumor dose escalation trial (NCT01346358).
-Doses for patients in Cohorts A, B, C, and D were selected based on the pharmacokinetics, pharmacodynamics, and safety data in this study.
-Dose for patients in Cohort A was the lowest dose that showed a significant increase in the 2 ligands of CSF-1R (CSF-1, IL-34) and this dose had an acceptable safety profile.
-Dose for patients in Cohort B was expected to result in a cumulative dose of 4 mg/kg based on the JSCA study.
-It was a reasonable dose and schedule in terms of safety and was expected to enhance inhibition of CSF-1R, based on the preliminary pharmacodynamics data.
-Dose for patients in Cohort C was expected to result in enhanced target engagement, and dose for patients in Cohort D was selected because all patients who showed tumor shrinkage or stability in the JSCA study were treated on a Q2W schedule.
-MBC and mCRPC patients were enrolled in Cohort A and subsequently in Cohort B. Based upon the observed clinical activity in MBC patients treated in Cohort A, the study was amended to explore two further dose cohorts (C and D).
-After Cohort B was fully enrolled, MBC patients were assigned to Cohorts C and D on an alternating basis.
+Patients with MBC or mCRPC received LY3022855 in 6-week cycles in one of four dosage cohorts: cohort A, 1.25 mg/kg every 2 weeks (Q2W); cohort B, 1 mg/kg on weeks 1, 2, 4, and 5 (WK1245); cohort C, 100 mg weekly (QW); and cohort D, 100 mg Q2W (see Supplementary Materials and Methods for dose selection details).
+Patients with MBC and mCRPC were enrolled in cohort A and subsequently in cohort B. Based upon the observed clinical activity in patients with MBC treated in cohort A, the study was amended to explore two further dose cohorts (C and D).
+After cohort B was fully enrolled, patients with MBC were assigned to cohorts C and D on an alternating basis.
 Patients received LY3022855 as an intravenous infusion administered over a minimum duration of 30 minutes and a maximum duration of 4 hours.